guyromellemagayano/gatsby-source-optimizely/README.md

 ## Features

+Provide support for the following features:

-- Support for multiple `optimizely/episerver` API versions
+- Multiple `optimizely/episerver` API versions
-- Support for multiple, additional custom headers
+- Multiple, additional custom headers
-- Support for custom request timeout in all `optimizely/episerver` API requests
+- Custom request timeout in all `optimizely/episerver` API requests
-- Support for data caching on subsequent `gatsby` source plugin runs
+- Data caching on subsequent `gatsby` source plugin runs
-- Support for request timeouts in all `optimizely/episerver` API requests
+- Request timeouts in all `optimizely/episerver` API requests
-- Support for throttling, debouncing, and adjusting the number of concurrent `optimizely/episerver` API requests
+- Throttling, debouncing, and adjusting the number of concurrent `optimizely/episerver` API requests
 - Add support for `expanded` data on some content blocks: `images`, `dynamicStyles`, `items`, `form` key fields are currently supported with more to come in the future
+- Image optimizations for `optimizely/episerver` API images
+- Type resolvers for `optimizely/episerver` API content blocks

 ## Installation and Setup